Saad Kamil Al-Fadhli

 Saad Kameel Al-Fadhli (سعد كميل) (born January 6, 1963) is a former Kuwaiti football referee, best known for supervising three matches at the 2002 FIFA World Cup held in Japan and South Korea.

 He was in charge of the FIFA Youth World Cup final in 1997 in Malaysia.

+Withdrawal of Kuwaiti citizenship

+In March 2024, Kuwaiti authorities announced the withdrawal of Kuwait citizenship from Saad Kamil Al-Fadhli.